groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 ---
-title: "How to Redact PDF in Java – Complete GroupDocs Tutorial"
+title: "How to redact pdf using java – Complete GroupDocs Tutorial"
-linktitle: "How to Redact PDF in Java Tutorial"
+linktitle: "How to redact pdf using java Tutorial"
-description: "Learn how to redact pdf files in Java with GroupDocs.Annotation.
-This step‑by‑step guide covers setup, implementation, and best practices for protecting sensitive data."
+description: "Learn how to redact pdf using java with GroupDocs.Annotation.
+This step‑by‑step guide covers setup, implementation, batch processing, and best practices for protecting sensitive data."
 keywords: "how to redact pdf, PDF text redaction Java, GroupDocs annotation tutorial, Java PDF redaction library, PDF annotation management Java, GroupDocs annotation Maven setup"
 weight: 1
 url: "/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/"
-date: "2025-12-20"
+date: "2026-02-18"
-lastmod: "2025-12-20"
+lastmod: "2026-02-18"
 categories: ["Java Development"]
 tags: ["pdf-processing", "document-annotation", "data-privacy", "java-libraries"]
 type: docs
 ---
-# How to Redact PDF in Java – Complete GroupDocs Tutorial
+# How to redact pdf using java – Complete GroupDocs Tutorial

-Got sensitive information in your PDFs that needs to disappear?
-Whether you're dealing with legal documents, medical records, or confidential business data, **how to redact pdf** files doesn’t have to be complicated.
-In this guide you’ll learn how to redact pdf files using Java and GroupDocs.Annotation, with clear explanations, real‑world examples, and production‑ready best practices.
+If you need to **redact pdf using java**, you’ve come to the right place.
+Whether you’re scrubbing legal contracts, medical records, or confidential business reports, this tutorial walks you through a production‑ready solution with GroupDocs.Annotation.
+We’ll cover everything from environment setup to batch processing, security considerations, and troubleshooting tips—so you can protect sensitive data with confidence.

 ## Quick Answers
 - **What library handles PDF redaction in Java?** GroupDocs.Annotation Java API.